Did you know living in a mobile home is rising in popularity?

 You’ll also need to make sure that you are buying a lot in a location that allows mobile homes.

-If you rent a lot for your mobile home, then you likely won’t need to be worry about utilities as these costs will likely be covered by your monthly rent (although double-check!).
+If you rent a lot for your mobile home, then you likely won’t need to worry about utilities as these costs will likely be covered by your monthly rent (although double-check!).

 However, the monthly lot rent will be a permanent expense.

-If you join a mobile home park or community, you’ll likely have a lot of these amenities included, but you won’t have as much freedom or space because you’ll be living around other people.
+If you join a mobile home park or community, you’ll probably have a lot of these amenities included, but you won’t have as much freedom or space because you’ll be living around other people.

 There isn’t necessarily a “right” decision.

 You’ll just have to choose what you want based on your financial situation and whether you’re comfortable having close neighbors.

 Many people have a false impression that all mobile homes are the same.

 Yes, mobile homes are generally inexpensive, but some are nicer than others.